IvanIlagan/regexer-ruby/GETTING_STARTED.md

 end
 ```

-As we can see, the methods have each their own set of aliases in order to build regex in a more fitting english sentence like structure.

 **NOTE:** Keep in mind the definition of the word boundary when using the above methods.
 You may experience weird regex matches but in reality, it is supposed to work that way as specified in the definition.
 Example, if you put a non-word character before or after the '\b' character e.g. "hi!\b".
 You may think that it would match the 'hi!' in the string "hi! hello" but unfortunately not.
 Since '\b' is in between of 2 non-word characters which is '!' and a space.
-It is now an invalid usage of '\b' in regex as per definition.
-For that to match, the string should be "hi!hello" since it satisfies the definition in which '\b' is in between a word character (which is 'h') and a non-word character (which is '!').
+For that regex to match, the string should be "hi!hello" since it satisfies the definition in which '\b' is in between a word character (which is 'h') and a non-word character (which is '!').

 This method returns a non-single entity Regexer::Models::Pattern object